webdeck/homebridge-indigo/README.md

 2. Install this plugin using: npm install -g homebridge-indigo
 3. Update your configuration file.
 See sampleconfig.json in this repository for a sample.

+More details can be found in this [discussion thread](http://forums.indigodomo.com/viewtopic.php?f=9&t=15008).

 # Configuration

 Configuration sample: